Does anyone really want to deal with Kanye West?

 “I am not a Nazi or an antisemite,” Ye wrote in the WSJ ad apology.
 “I love Jewish people.”

 The ad paved the way for Ye’s new album and subsequent shows.
-The Wireless Festival in London may have been canceled, but the artist still has dates listed across Europe this summer, including Italy, Spain, the Netherlands and France.
+The Wireless Festival in London may have been canceled, but the artist still has dates listed across Europe this summer, including Italy, Spain, the Netherlands.

+On April 14, he said on X that he was postponing his show in Marseille, France “until further notice,” making a point to note that it was “my sole decision” to do so.
+Officials there had reportedly expressed concerns about the planned concert.

 Art vs. the artist